 In May 1979, the District Court approved a three-phase magnet school plan.
 Phases I and II included busing, race-based admissions priorities, additional funding to sites to refurbish facilities and to provide new instructional equipment, and additional programming such as afterschool care.
-These incentives attracted Anglo parents to help integrate Westside schools, but minority students in west side neighborhoods had less incentives to leave their neighborhood schools to help integrate east side schools.
+These incentives attracted Anglo parents to help integrate the primarily Latino communities that comprise the Westside schools, but minority students in west side neighborhoods had less incentives to leave their neighborhood schools to help integrate the primarily White east side schools.
 Phase III included the creation of additional magnets - all on the Westside.

 In the ensuing years, TUSD added more schools to its magnet program - including the addition of magnets as a response to Office of Civil Rights complaints about the lack of equal educational opportunities at TUSD high schools.
 This resulted in a dual-purpose magnet system in TUSD.
 Starting in the mid-1980s, TUSD magnets were used as a mechanism to integrate Westside schools with non-neighborhood, non-minority students, and to provide equal educational opportunities to minority neighborhood students attending Westside schools.
-Into this magnet system, additional magnets were added in the late 1980s and 1990s to include more centralized locations.
+Into this magnet system, additional magnets were added in the late 1980s and 1990s to include more centralized locations that have traditionally been more integrated.
 Into the 2000s, TUSD developed some magnets that were successful at integrating their student populations, and other magnets that were less successful at integrating yet successful at providing specialized educational opportunities for their concentrated minority populations.